Employment Solicitor - Tribunal Compensation Claims

 If you need information and advice on your rights as an employee, this website can help you.
 You can view guidelines which outline whether or not your rights have been violated.
-If you feel that you have been treated badly you can to talk it over with a qualified employment solicitor who specializes in work related dispute resolution.
+If you feel that you have been treated badly you can to talk it over with a qualified employment solicitor who specialises in work related dispute resolution.
 You can discuss your options and potential actions to protect your legal rights at no cost and with no obligation.
 Our employment solicitors operate the no win no fee scheme otherwise known as a conditional fee agreement.
 No legal charge is payable unless the legal case is won and the client obtains an award of compensation.
 In the event that the legal claim is lost there is no charge made to the client.

 Specialist employment solicitors can give you advice on a wide range of legal rights issues which may be dealt with by an employment tribunal including :-